Exhibition logo reading "Swift 100" in gothic type with a quatrefoil motif.

 Coffee Mug

-Housed in the basement of Swift Hall the student run coffee shop, Grounds of Being, (formerly Swift Kick) has served as a “third space” for the Divinity School and broader University community for many decades.
+Housed in the basement of Swift Hall the student run coffee shop, Grounds of Being, (formerly Swift Kick) has served as a “third space” for the Divinity School and broader University community since its founding in the 1960s.

 WATCH VIDEO